tabahi84/dctask-tahirbashir/Overview.md

 ![DIR-TopLevel](__README-MEDIA__/DIR-TOPLEVEL.png)

+### app
-- **app:** This is the entry point of the system.
+This is the entry point of the system.
 It contains following
   - Admin account migration
   - Custom exception handler
   - Main api-endpoints

+### api
-- **api:** This is the actual implementation of the system.
+This is the actual implementation of the system.
 As deduced from assessment criteria images, setup has been kept flexible so as to facilitate upgradation and maintainance of apis.
 It contains following

 ![DIR-API](__README-MEDIA__/DIR-API.png)
 - urls
 - utils
 - v1

+#### **api.v1**
-- **api.v1**: This directory contains Customer, Quote, Policy and Search components.
-Code has been divided on the basis of types.e.g., models, serializers and views are in their respective directories
+This directory contains Customer, Quote, Policy and Search components.
+Code is distributed in following sections.
+- views
+- models
+- sanitizers
+- migrations

 ![DIR-API-V1](__README-MEDIA__/DIR-API-V1.png)

 ## Validations